What are the system requirements?

 What is the quality of the streaming video content?

-Video playback requires your computer to 'stream' the video files.
+Media playback requires your computer to 'stream' the media files.
 This is where a file is sent from our servers to your computer bit-by-bit.
 The file is temporary, meaning that you are not downloading a copy to keep.
-In order to achieve this, we encode 2 versions of each video at separate bit-rates.
+In order to achieve this, we encode 3 versions of each video at separate bit-rates.
 The 'bit-rate' is the amount of data we send to your computer each second.
-The higher the bit-rate, the higher the quality, and the greater bandwidth is required.
+The higher the bitrate, the higher the quality, and the greater the bandwidth that is required.

 Can I use Boolean operators?

 Boolean searches using OR and NOT will not return appropriate results.
 The default operator is AND, and all searches will return as though they were ANDed.
 Wildcarding by adding an asterisk to your search term is also currently unavailable.

 How do I view content with the video player?

 Our video player is designed to provide an optimal viewing experience while also allowing for further searching, browsing and editing within the content itself.
 You can find a video tutorial about the video player here